20 From 72: My Favorite Films Of 1972

 Before there was Netflix, Hulu, Disney+, streaming services, or even the internet, the only options for watching movies that were not made in the corporate Hollywood system were those that were made for television.
 Another option was porn movies but that’s a discussion for another site altogether.
 Here on Listal, we'll keep the subject of discussion towards the made for TV movies.
 And as someone who grew up as a kid during the 70s, I must admit that I have a real soft spot in my heart for horror movies that were made as a result of this independent and inexpensive process of filmmaking.

-Because of the countless cache of crap that were continually being cranked out during this decade, most of ‘em were crafted at a level that seems like the writers who got their "writer's license" right out of the seventh grade, and only a very few are worthy of any kind of note.
+Because of the countless cache of crap that was continually being cranked out during this decade, most of ‘em were crafted at a level that seems like the writers who got their "writer's license" right out of the seventh grade, and only a very few are worthy of any kind of note.

-The Night-Stalker is such a movie (which eventually would become a TV series)and that is why I'm including it here on this, despite it was made for the small screen at home instead of the big screen at the cinema.
+The Night-Stalker is such a movie (which eventually would become a TV series) and that is why I'm including it here on this, despite it was made for the small screen at home instead of the big screen at the cinema.

-Following a ne'er-do-well reporter, Carl Kolchak, as he investigates a series of vampiresque style murders, this is story that never goes too over the top, but does have just enough of a touch of camp, a few dabs of bad monster make-up and a pinch of seventies kitsch.
+Following a ne'er-do-well reporter, Carl Kolchak, as he investigates a series of vampiresque style murders, this is story that never goes too over the top but does have just enough of a touch of camp, a few dabs of bad monster make-up and a pinch of seventies kitsch.
 Which is a recipe that crosses over to the dark side of a fine line and make it into my personal cache of warm happy childhood memories.
 Particularly when it comes to those memories of me waking up in the middle of the night screaming because the latest "movie of the week" was a horror film.

 Sex.